Updated December 1, 2023

 The borrower i.e. the person who receives the money has to pay back the loan amount with interest.
 A lending institution is expected to check the financial credibility of the borrower before lending.
-This helps determine whether the borrower is in a financial position or the capacity to pay back the loan given.
+This helps determine whether the borrower is in a financial position or has the capacity to pay back the loan given.
 As with other financial tools, there are many types of cash loans you can get as a potential borrower.
 Each of them differs, depending on your spending needs.

 Loans can be further classified as under:

 1. As per Security

-- Secured Loan: This type of is backed by collateral.
+- Secured Loan: This type is backed by collateral.

 - Unsecured Loan: This type of loan has no collateral, typically means higher risk, and thus demands higher interest.